mathehertogh/march/isa.md

 march
 =====

 This document describes Mathé's instruction set architecture: _march_.
+It adopts the Von Neumann execution model: there is an instruction pointer (IP) register holding the value of the currently executing instruction.
+Instructions are stored in memory and executed one by one.
+Additionally march has 16 general purpose registers: `$r0`, `$r1`, ..., `$r31`.
+All registers, including the IP, are 32 bits wide.

 | instruction | description        | type         | encoding                |
 |-------------|--------------------|--------------|-------------------------|